Discover more from Conquest of the Useless

 You can argue — and I do — that was the story about a Labour politician, there is no chance that the newspapers wouldn’t be having a field day with it.
 Aside from nudge-nudge-wink-wink references in Politico’s London Playbook newsletter and a mention in Tom Peck’s Independent column, there’s silence.
 But an anonymous and single-sourced claim does not suddenly become true through repetition nor because it fits with what we already know about a person.

 The evidence that Johnson tried to install Symonds as his chief-of-staff is clear, as is the fact that The Times killed its story about the affair.
 But the blowjob story tickles the most moralistic and misogynistic tendencies of our tabloid nation.
-It’s possible to hate both Johnsons and what they represent in public life without hooting at images of Carrie mocked up to look like a blowup doll or degenerating into sub-Sid James sniggering.
+It’s possible to hate both Johnsons and what they represent in public life without hooting at images of Carrie mocked up to look like a blowup doll or degenerating into sub-Sid James sniggering., when he wrote:

 It was Boris Johnson’s first appearance as a guest on [Have I Got News For You], and Ian Hislop was tormenting him on the subject of his notorious phone call with Darius Guppy, when they are alleged to have discussed the possibility of beating up an unfriendly journalist.
 Hislop was doing what he does best, remaining genial but suddenly toning down the humour and confronting the guest with chapter and verse for a past misdemeanour.